-There are several types of regression like Simple Linear Regression, Multiple Linear Regression, Curvilinear Regression, Logit Regression and Probit Regression etc., which caters to a variety of requirements based on the type of underlying data.
+There are several types of regression like Simple Linear Regression, Multiple Linear Regression, Curvilinear Regression, Logit Regression, Probit Regression, etc., which cater to various requirements on the type of underlying data.

-A defect is any non-conformance of the unit of product with the specified requirements.
-A defective is a unit of product which contains one or more defects.
+A defect is any non-conformance of the unit of the product with the specified requirements.
+A defective is a unit of work that contains one or more flaws.

-Process Report is used with continuous data that follow a bell curve distribution, while Product Report applies to discrete data and therefore can be used for all type of distributions.
+Process Report is used with continuous data that follow a bell curve distribution, while Product Report applies to discrete data and therefore, can be used for all types of distributions.

 FMEA is a qualitative and systematic tool, usually created within a spreadsheet, to help practitioners anticipate what might go wrong with a product or process.

-Q19.
-What are X bar and R charts?
+Q21.
+What are the X bar and R charts?

 They are a set of two charts, which is the most commonly used statistical process control procedure used to monitor process behavior and outcome over time.

-Lean Six Sigma is a performance improvement methodology that involves removing stuff that do not add value to the process and reducing variation.
-This philosophy relies on collaborative team effort.
+Lean Six Sigma is a performance improvement methodology that involves removing stuff that does not add value to the process and reducing variation.
+This philosophy relies on a collaborative team effort.
 Lean Six Sigma contributes to high quality and customer satisfaction.

-Q22.
-What are benefits of using Lean Six Sigma?
+Q24.
+What are the benefits of using Lean Six Sigma?